-How do flexible spending accounts for health care expenses work?
+How do health savings accounts work?

-———.
-2016.
-“Revenue Procedure 2016-55.”
+Internal Revenue Service.
+2017.
+“Revenue Procedure 2016-28.”
 Washington, DC: Internal Revenue Service.

 Joint Committee on Taxation.
 2008.
 “Tax Expenditures for Health Care.”
 JCX-66-08.
 Washington, DC: Joint Committee on Taxation.

 Rapaport, Carol.
 2013.
 “Tax-Advantaged Accounts for Health Care Expenses: Side-by-Side Comparison, 2013.”
-CRS Report RS21573.
+CSR Report RS21573.
 Washington, DC: Congressional Research Service.